-BOND NUMBER.
+BOND NUMBER

+(hereinafte Surety) are of payment of jointly and ALL MEN BY THESE PRESENTS, THAT WE

-WHEREAS, said Principal has obligated himself to provide maintenance of the improvements, for said project \\\\\\ for a minimum term of three (3) years after completion of said improvements.
+WHEREA AS, said Principal has obligated himself to provide maintenance of the improvements, for said project for a minimum term of three (3) years after completion of said improvements.

-NOW THEREFORE, THE CONDITION OF THIS OBLIGATION IS SUCH THAT, Principal shall faithfully perform all maintenance required to keep all dedicated improvements in substantially the same condition as that in which it has been approved by the City on the pre-final inspection for a minimum period of three (3) years after said approval or upon completion and acceptance of the asphalt seal wearing course and all covered maintenance items.
+perform al which it h EREFORE, THE CONDITION OF THIS OBLIGATION IS SUCH THAT, Principal shall faithfully Il maintenance required to keep all dedicated improvements in substantially the same condition as that in as been approved by the City on the pre-final inspection for a minimum period of three (3) years after said or upon completion and acceptance of the asphalt seal wearing course and all covered maintenance items.

-Whenever, the Principal shall be, and is declared by Obligee to be in default under this agreement, the Surety may promptly remedy the default; or shall promptly:
+r, the Principal shall be, and is declared by Obligee to be in default under this agreement, the Surety may remedy the default; or shall promptly:

-- 1. Complete the maintenance of improvements necessary on the date of default, or - 2.
-Obtain a bid for submission to Obligee for completing the maintenance and upon determination by Obligee and Surety of the lowest responsible bidder, arrange for a contract between such bidder and Obligee to complete default items and make available as work progresses sufficient funds to pay the cost not to exceed the cost for which the Surety may be liable hereunder, the amount of this bond for any remaining part of the said minimum period or upon completion and acceptance of the asphalt seal wearing course and all covered maintenance items.
+1. 2.
+Complete the maintenance of improvements necessary on the date of default, or Obtain a bid for submission to Obligee for completing the maintenance and upon determination by Obligee and Surety of the lowest responsible bidder, arrange for a contract between such bidder and Obligee to complete default items and make available as work progresses sufficient funds to pay the cost not to exceed the cost for which the Surety may be liable hereunder, the amount of this bond for any remaining part of the said minimum period or upon completion and acceptance of the asphalt seal wearing course and all covered maintenance items.

-No right of action shall accrue on this bond to or for the use of any persons or corporation other than the Obligee named herein.
+No right o named her of action shall accrue on this bond to or for the use of any persons or corporation other than the Obligee rein.

+SIGNED, SEALED AND DELIVERED THIS day of,

+Princip (Comp pany Name)

+none Number

+Fax No

+- l Signature

+Surety (Comp pany Name)

+Address

+Telephone Number

+Fax Number

+Official Signature